Defending People In Central Ohio From Domestic Violence Charges

-In Ohio, if someone is accused of attempting to or causing physical harm, they will most likely be charged with a misdemeanor offense punishable up to 6 months in jail and $1,000 in fines.
+In Ohio, if someone is accused of attempting to or causing physical harm, they will most likely be charged with a misdemeanor offense punishable with up to six months in jail and $1,000 in fines.
 If the person threatened to harm another, they face up to 30 days in jail and a $250 fine.
 If the victim suffered serious bodily harm, then the attacker may be charged with felonious assault.
+In felony assault cases, the defendant could face up to eight years in prison and thousands of dollars in fines.
+Serious assault includes the physical aspect of abuse, such as slapping, hitting, punching, kicking or choking.
 How someone is charged will depend on the facts surrounding the case and the extent of the injuries to the victim.
-However, in serious assault cases the defendant could face up to 8 years in prison and thousands of dollars in fines.